 Have at least 2 hours of availability per week

 We hire most of our tutors for the year during the fall semester.
-Students interested in becoming tutors should come to MH #410, either Monday or Tuesday during the first week of fall classes.
+Students interested in becoming tutors should come to Coughlin Hall Room 311, either Monday or Tuesday during the first week of fall classes.
 Applicants will need to complete an application form and attend an information session.

 We select tutors based on their outstanding academic records, their references, performance in their subject area, communication skills, and their ability to relate to our student population.
 The goal of the tutor is to instill confidence in their students so they can begin to work independently.